 Kurt and Hyeyoung return to the USA each March/April.
 Email them to extend an invitation to your congregation or organization.

 About Kurt Esslinger's and Hyeyoung Lee's ministry

 Kurt Esslinger and Hyeyoung Lee are serving as Young Adult Volunteer (YAV) site coordinators in South Korea.
 The Young Adult Volunteer program is for people between the ages of 19 and 30 who serve in communities of need for one year.
 YAVs are placed in 11 sites in the United States and 5 sites overseas.
 The YAV site in South Korea is based on the campus of Presbyterian-related Hannam University in Daejeon.
 The YAVs help extend the ministry of the university in the surrounding community through their work with children and families who are economically disadvantaged.
 Many of the people served by the YAVs are recent immigrants who face discrimination and exploitation.
 As site coordinators Kurt Esslinger and Hyeyoung Lee, a married couple, will mentor the YAVs in their service and encourage them to reflect spiritually on their experiences.
 They will also seek to facilitate the building of an intentional Christian community among the YAVs.

 The Korean peninsula was controlled by Japan from 1910 to 1945.
 After the defeat of Japan in World War II, the peninsula was divided into two zones.
 A democratic –based government was established in the southern region and a communist-style government was installed in the north.
 In recent decades, South Korea has become the 13th largest economy in the world and is home to large corporations such as Samsung and Hyundai.
-While most South Koreans are Buddhists, the country also has a large Christian population.
-Approximately one-third of South Koreans are Christians, and Presbyterianism is the largest Protestant tradition.
+Christianity is the largest faith group in South Korea with almost 42 percent of the population identifying as Protestant or Catholic.
+Presbyterianism is the largest Protestant tradition.
 Buddhism is the religious preference of nearly a quarter of the population, and just over 43 percent of South Koreans claim no religious affiliation.
 The Presbyterian Church (U.S.A.) began working in Korea more than a century ago, and the PC(USA) has strong partnerships with the Presbyterian Church of Korea and the Presbyterian Church in the Republic of Korea.

 About Kurt Esslinger and Hyeyoung Lee